benLbishop/metronome/README.md

 ## CSS Stuff
 Inputs are weird, and browsers give them a default width.
 This was leading to my styling on the input of `flex: 1` not changing the width of the input at all.
 To fix this, I had to explicitly set the width to 100% for flex to work.
 I think it might be only along the cross-axis of the flex-direction that the size doesn't change, and for inputs that you want to shrink.
 The inputs were fine when I wanted them to grow with flex, just not shrink, because a min-width must have been set as well.

+My inputs are still behaving strangely, even with the above fix.
+They're slightly going past the right of their parent container; I think this has something to do with the default border stylings that are given.